pawni/gpuobserver/Readme.md

 # GPU Monitor

 Fun thing to watch gpu usage on cluster.
+Flask-based webapp to show GPU occupation and usage statistics collected via SSH and nvidia-smi.

 ## Usage